 Recommended internet speed test sites:

-Speedtest.net – High speed test that usually scores a bit slower than Speakeasy.
-They have FREE Mac (App store), iPhone and Android app as well.
-Succeed.net has a 10gbit speedtest server located on this network in Roseville, CA. Use apps for most accurate results.
+Speedtest.net – MOST RECOMMENDED Internet speed test.
+They have FREE Mac (App store), Windows (Microsoft Store), iPhone/iPad and Android app that work great.
+Succeed.net has a 10gbit speedtest server located on this network in Sacramento, CA. Use the apps for most accurate results.

 Speedcheck.org – Speed test and Ultimate Guide on understanding internet speed tests and troubleshooting your internet speed.